Coronavirus: pancreatic transplant update

 What are the benefits of having both

-The main benefit of having both a pancreas and transplant is to improve quality of life in the long-term, with freedom from:
+The main benefit of having both a pancreas and kidney transplant at the same time is to improve quality of life in the long-term, with freedom from:

 - dialysis and insulin injections